-The Democracy Center is looking for committed people to join the staff for a minimum of six months to work on a variety of projects.
-We’re interested in people with a demonstrated commitment to social justice with three years of university education recommended, though this requirement could be waived in lieu of experience and skills in one or more areas of the Center’s work.
-The skills we often need at the Center include: research, writing, advocacy, video production, web design, etc. and we are especially interested in volunteers who have a strong interest in at least one of the Democracy Center’s key focus areas: Climate and Democracy, Corporate Power, and Citizen Advocacy.
-Our volunteers are given a great deal of real responsibility and many have joined us afterwards as long-term staff.
+The capacities we often need at the Center include: research, project management, advocacy, writing, video production, graphic design, media relations, social media and web management skills.
+We are especially interested in volunteers who combine professional skills with a strong interest in at least one of the Democracy Center’s key focus areas: Climate and Democracy, Corporate Power, and Citizen Advocacy.
+Our volunteers are given a great deal of real responsibility as well as the possiblity of pursuing their particular project interests within the broader parameters of our work areas.
+Many volunteers have joined us afterwards as long-term staff.

 Frequently Asked Questions